dekuNukem/RGBeeb/README.md

 ## Motherboard modifications

-This is the part where I put the motherboard under the knife (well soldering iron).
-As I mentioned before, all modifications are purely for aesthetic reasons, and are totally **optional and reversible**.
+This is the part where I put the motherboard under the knife (well, soldering iron).
+As mentioned before, all modifications are purely for aesthetic reasons, and are totally **optional and reversible**.

 First, I desoldered the Tube, 1MHz, and user port header: